-2.2 The DISCOM shall pay a Tariff of Rs.6.45 per unit to the Solar Power Developer as per the tariff quoted by the Solar Power Developer in the Bid.
+2.2 The DISCOM shall pay a tariff of Rs.6.60 per Unit to the Solar Power Developer as per the tariff quoted by the Solar Power Developer in the Bid (Now revised to 6.45 per unit).

-The Bidder has opted for Tariff Opetion-1 as specified in the Financial Bid Format 6.10 (B) of RfS, then

-Tariff for all Tariff Years for the entire term of the Agreement shall be the Quoted Tariff.
+The Bidder has opted for Tariff Option-1 as specified in the Financial Bid Format 6.10 (B) of RfS, then Tariff for all Tariff years for the entire term of the Agreement shall be the Quoted Tariff.

 2.5 For Delivered Energy corresponding to less than or equal to 25% CUF, the applicable Tariff shall be as per Article 2.2 of this Agreement.
 For Delivered Energy beyond 25% CUF, the applicable tariff shall be equal to the 50% of the Quoted Tariff specified for that Tariff Year.
-The calculation of CUF shall be done on an yearly basis i.e., over the Tariff Year.
+The calculation of CUF shall be done on an yearly basis i.e. over the Tariff Year.